 The current idea in the field accepts that using name, gender and frequency is ok because there are people paying for or downloading a product.
-Typically, this is an acceptable assumption, although the consumer may purchase a bad product due to a good marketing strategy, a monopoly or there is a fraud, ...
-Consumers may also trust in the government statistics regarding the economy, demography, or democracy.
-Therefor the people may trust the data for names, gender, and frequency.
-In Damegender, we are trusting in: the market's point of view and the official statistic's point of view.
+Typically, this is an acceptable assumption, although the consumer may purchase a bad product due to a good marketing strategy, a monopoly or there is a fraud, etc. Consumers may also trust in the government statistics regarding the economy, demography, or democracy.
+Therefore the people may trust the data for names, gender, and frequency.
+The Damegender12 point of view is to trust in: the market tools and the official statistics.